 I began studying dance at 11...jazz, modern, tap, ballet.
 I did a couple small shows through the years, but nothing big because I am not competitive and HATED auditions.

 I kept it up through college where I had opportunities to study with African dance legends such as Anne Williams and Kariamu Welsh (my neck still hurts).
-Annagita ma Prem gave me spiritual training and inspiration, in Indian and Asian movement interpetation.
+Annagita ma Prem gave me spiritual training and inspiration, in Indian and Asian movement interpretation.

 After getting kicked out of my student housing for having a jam session one night, I moved back home to Portland, to attend college there.
 I got my job back at Chucks Steak House the same week.